abinayagoudjandhyala/Airbnb-Data-Analysis/README.md

 ## Setup and Usage
 To interact with the project and explore the data:
 - Open **TableauProject.twbx**: Use Tableau Desktop to open the file and explore the visualizations.
-- Review the Presentation: Open **AirbnbProject.pptx** to see summarized findings.
+- Review the Presentation: Open **AIRBNB PROJECT.pptx** to see summarized findings.

 ## Future Enhancements
 Potential future improvements include: